-Overall, the 2006 Infinti G35x is an appealing daily driver to own.
-It offers a superb balance of performance, comfort, and refinement in a “just-right” size with a healthy dose of distinctive character and spirit, the latter of which is something most Japanese cars sold in North America lack all together.
-Finding a lower-mileage, better condition example will certainly bring driving joy to anyone on a budget.
+Overall, the 2006 Infiniti G35x is an appealing daily driver to own.
+It offers a superb balance of performance, comfort, and refinement in a “just-right” size with a healthy dose of distinctive character and spirit, the latter of which is something most Japanese cars sold in North America lack altogether.
+Finding a lower-mileage, better-condition example will certainly bring driving joy to anyone on a budget.
 With average retail prices for good or better condition examples in the $5,000-7,000 range, a 2006 Infiniti G35x is certainly an affordable choice for a fun-to-drive, luxurious car.

 Photographed: Maquan Pond in Hanson, Massachusetts – July 2017